-Fetal clubfoot can be diagnosed before birth by ultrasound examination.
+Clubfoot can be diagnosed by ultrasound (sonogram) examination before birth.